aymanbagabas/go-pty/README.md

 Go-Pty is a package for using pseudo-terminal interfaces in Go.
 It supports Unix PTYs and Windows through [ConPty](https://learn.microsoft.com/en-us/windows/console/creating-a-pseudoconsole-session).

+## Why can't we just use os/exec?

+Windows requires updating the process running in the PTY with a [special attribute](https://learn.microsoft.com/en-us/windows/console/creating-a-pseudoconsole-session) to enable ConPty support.
+This is not possible with os/exec see [go#62708](https://github.com/golang/go/issues/62708) and [go#6271](https://github.com/golang/go/pull/62710).
+On Unix, `pty.Cmd` is just a wrapper around `os/exec.Cmd` that sets up the PTY.

 ## Usage

 ```sh